gyselax/gyselalibxx/toolchains/README.md

 This folder contains sub-folders with `prepare.sh`, `environment.sh`, and `toolchain.cmake` files.
 Each sub-folder is designed to work in a different environment.
 You should choose the folder which best fits your work environment.
 The available sub-folders are:

 - `a100.leonardo.spack` : Designed for use with the A100 hardware available on Cineca's Leonardo supercomputer.
 - `cpu.spack.gyselalibxx_env` : Designed for use on a local computer.
 Installation is handled by spack.
-The spack installation is not currently compatible with MacOS.
 - `docker.gyselalibxx_env` : Designed for use with a docker container.
 This is used by the CI.
 It is also possible to use these toolchains if all the dependencies have been installed locally.
     Should you wish to try Gyselalib++ rapidly, the docker container can be found hosted on the GitHub Container Registry : [`ghcr.io/gyselax/gyselalibxx_env:latest`](https://github.com/gyselax/gyselalibxx/pkgs/container/gyselalibxx_env).
 The provided `environment.sh` file will drop you into a container with access to Gyselalib++'s files.
 - `mi250.hipcc.adastra.spack` : Designed for use with the MI250 hardware available on CINES's Adastra supercomputer.